COVESA/cdsp/cdsp/information-layer/README.md

 ## Look out for the Websocket Server message in the console

-If the handler is running and you are [subscribed](#subscribing-to-changes) to an element, when you change the value of `CurrentLocation_Longitude` in ATLAS cloud (let's say `-157845.68200000003`), you should immediately see this line in console:
+If the handler is running, and you are [subscribed](#subscribing-to-changes) to an element, when you change the value of `CurrentLocation_Longitude` in ATLAS cloud (let's say `-157845.68200000003`), you should immediately see this line in console:

 ```json
 {